timmywil/page-poller/README.md

 # pax-poller

 A simple Node.js script that polls a PAX site and alerts when there's a change.
+This is easier on the CPU than a page refresher because it doesn't have to render the page.

 When there's a change, the script will stop polling, print a diff to the command line, and send a desktop notification.